-- Courses should have large enrollments with very large sections (e.g., traditional lecture courses) or large numbers of smaller sections.
-In all cases, more than one person should be involved in teaching the course. - Courses should face an academic problem (e.g., low successful completion rates), resource problem (e.g., an inability to meet demand based on current resources), or combination of both. - Undergraduate courses (particularly mathematics courses) will receive special consideration. - Participants must be fully committed to completely redesigning and delivering a large enrollment course currently offered at the institution. - Participants will be selected by IHL and NCAT staff in consultation with the institutional chief academic officer.
+- Large-enrollment courses may be courses with very large sections (e.g., traditional lecture courses) or courses that offer large numbers of smaller sections.
+In all cases, more than one person should be involved in teaching the course. - The course selected to be redesigned should face an academic problem (e.g., low successful completion rates), a resource problem (e.g., an inability to meet demand based on current resources), or a combination of both. - The course selected must be at the undergraduate level. - Participants must be fully committed to completely redesigning and delivering a large enrollment course currently offered at a Missouri public four-year institution.